HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Method: HyQuRP

-which acts by permuting these pairs as whole blocks while leaving the internal structure of each pair intact.
-Because $\Sym_{\mathrm{pair}}$ never mixes the two wires inside a pair, we are free to choose the relative sign on the non–encoding partner wire in each pair.
-Accordingly, we distinguish two cases, positive and negative, and perform the twirl separately for each sign.
+Proposition~\ref{thm:dim_opr} indicates that a large number of independent generators are available.
+However, classical simulation cannot fully capture this expressivity, since both this dimension and the size of the corresponding matrix representation grow rapidly with the number of qubits.
+In this work, we restrict attention to a particular family determined by the sign structure within each pair.
+Specifically, since \(\mathfrak{S}_{\mathrm{pair}}\) never mixes the two wires inside a pair, we are free to choose the relative sign on the non-encoding partner wire in each pair.
+Accordingly, we distinguish two cases, positive and negative, and perform the twirl separately for each sign to obtain the generators of the dual-equivariant gates.

 For each $k\in\{2,\dots,N\}$ and the set of pairs

 let $\mathrm{Perm}(\mathcal{P},k)$ be the set of ordered $k$–tuples $(p_{1},\dots,p_{k})$ of distinct elements, where each $p_{m}=(2j_m, 2j_m+1) \in \mathcal{P}$.
 Given a $k$-tuple of pairs $\pi\in\mathrm{Perm}(\mathcal{P},k)$ and a selection vector $\mathbf{s}=(s_1,\dots,s_k)\in\{0,1\}^k$, we define $\tau_{\pi}^{\mathbf{s}}$ to be the permutation matrix that acts as the $k$–cycle